primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ## Logging In

-When logging into Primero, you’ll see Username and Password boxes.
-Click in the Username box and type in the unique user name provided to you by your System Administrator.
-Then enter your password in the field below and click on 'LOG IN'.
+When logging into Primero, you’ll see Username and Password fields.
+Click in the Username field and type in the unique user name provided to you by your System Administrator.
+Then enter your password in the field below and click **LOG IN**.

 ![](img/v2/login.png)